Overcoming Eating Disorders: How To Get Started

 Intensive outpatient treatment

 An intensive outpatient treatment option may be suggested for people who need regular check-ins from a professional but don’t require the round-the-clock support of a residential program.
-With intensive day treatment, patients may see their treatment team several times a week for physical check-ups, therapy, and sessions with a registered dietician.
+With intensive day treatment, patients may see their eating disorder treatment team several times a week for physical check-ups, therapy, and sessions with a registered dietician.

 Outpatient treatment